-- Risk appetite: A Risk Appetite Framework consists of qualitative statements and quantitative measures that are used to monitor operational risks within the business.
-Each Operational Risk Category outlined above has a specific Risk Appetite Statement ('RAS') and associated tolerances in place.
-These are monitored annually or where there is a material change to the business - Risk assessment and identification: FNZ maintains a 'Risk Assessment Process' document that describes how the firm arrives at their 'Key Corporate Risks' based on a top down and bottom up approach to Risk Assessment.
+• Risk appetite and tolerance: A Risk Appetite Framework consists of qualitative statements and quantitative measures that are used to monitor operational risks within the business.
+Each Operational risk category outlined above has a specific Risk Appetite Statement ('RAS').
+Risk appetite articulates the firm's attitude to risk, i.e. how much risk the firm is willing to take in pursuit of its purpose and strategy.
+Each operational risk category also has associated tolerances in place.
+These tolerances act as an early warning to the business, in advance of breaching risk appetite, enabling the business to manage the risk and take timely action when required..
+These are monitored annually or where there is a material change to the business.

-- Risk Scoring: FNZ assesses risk from both a top down and a bottom up perspective.
-Risks are assigned owners at a senior level (Executive Risk Owners or ERO's) and the risks are scored (in terms of impact and likelihood) on an inherent (gross), residual (net) and target (appetite) basis. - Risk Control Self-Assessment: FNZ maintains a process overview document that describes the RCSA process, including roles and responsibilities within the first line of defence. - Risk Events and Action Plan Management: FNZ maintains a 'Risk Events Process Overview' document describes the current process for Risk Events, which continues to evolve.
+- Risk assessment and identification: FNZ maintains a 'Risk Assessment Process' document that describes how the firm arrives at their 'Key Corporate Risks' based on a top down and bottom up approach to risk assessment. - Risk Scoring: FNZ assesses risk from both a top down and a bottom up perspective.
+Risks are assigned owners at a senior level (Executive Risk Owners or ERO's) and the risks are scored (in terms of impact and likelihood) on an inherent (gross), residual (net) and target (appetite) basis. - Risk Control Self-Assessment: FNZ maintains a process overview document that describes the RCSA process, including roles and responsibilities within the first line of defence. - Risk Events and Action Plan Management: FNZ maintains a 'Risk Events Process Overview' document describes the current process for risk events, which continues to evolve.